 Downloading documents from your health record

-If your GP surgery has given you access to view documents, you can download the documents from the NHS App to your mobile device or computer.
+If your GP surgery has given you access to view documents, you can download the documents to your mobile device or computer.

 For Apple devices, Apple has a guide on viewing and managing files on your device.